codeitlikecody/pythonsockets/README.md

 ## Security features
 For details of the security issues with v1 of this protocol, how they were mitigated and the security features of v2, see the [security features](security.pdf).

+## Test user accounts
+The following user accounts can be used for testing:
+Client id: abc
+Password: 123

+Client id: admin
+Password: 7(a6fm^YnfPC<$5Y

 ## Installation
 Ensure you have the latest version of Python 3 installed on your machine.
 This should already be installed on turing but if you plan to run the client or server on another machine, Python 3 can be downloaded from https://www.python.org/downloads/